ObiAmal/political-research/rhetoric-and-debate.md

 The way to avoid this fallacy is to avoid making claims that aren't supported by the *entirety* of the data.
 If you find data that contradicts your position, and ignore it without a good reason (such as methodological failure), then you may be subconsciously committing the Sharpshooter Fallacy.
 Similarly, if someone is making an argument that relates to a longer timeframe, larger population, or greater area than they cite, they may be actively selecting for data that agrees with them — and thus committing the Texas Sharpshooter Fallacy.

 ### Why It's Important to Contextualize Data

+[This study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6039132/) discusses the important of contextualizing data.
+It tests the procedure and finds "modest gains by using a contextualized approach".
+However, more importantly, they argue that "neglecting contextual factors may lead to misdirected substantive conclusions, especially for older racial and ethnic minorities."
+They conclude that "to enhance the ecological validity of survey data, investigators should select theoretically-meaningful contextual data for specific research questions and consider cross-level interactions."
+In other words, understanding the context of the people surveyed can avoid making relevant errors such as the ecological fallacy.
+This can help avoid selection bias and bolster future research.
+It also allows for an appreciation of way in which situations impact different social groups individually.

 ### Correlation and Causation
+"Correlation is not equal to causation"; it's a phrase that is repeated at nearly every level of grade school and there are plenty of articles that discuss it [here](https://www.bloomberg.com/news/articles/2011-12-01/correlation-or-causation).
+We won't waste too much time rehashing it here, but for the sake of completeness, we'll cover it briefly, because political figures still make this type of mistake.

+Essentially, a correlation between two variables *A* and *B* simply means that the quantity of *A* helps predict the quantity of *B* other.
+It doesn't mean *A* causes *B*; *prima facie*, *B* could cause *A* or there could be no causal link: both *A* and *B* could be caused by a third variable, *C*.
+In other words, a correlation between *A* and *B* does not prove a causal link between them.

+To conclude that *A* causes *B*, scientists use Hill's Nine Criteria of Causation:
+1. **Strength:** there is a strong correlation.
+2. **Consistency:** the result should be repeatable.
+3. **Specificity:** other explanations have been ruled out.
+4. **Temporality:** the supposed causes happen before effects.
+5. **Gradient:** more of the cause induces more of the effect.
+6. **Plausibility:** the explanation for casuality is plausible; though Hill admitted that sometimes science can't always give an explanation, so he viewed this as a weaker requirement.
+7. **Coherence:** the causal relationship is consistent with other causal relationships.
+8. **Experimentally sound:** it has passed a randomized experiment.
+9. **Analogous:** it's similar to another causal relationship.
+To learn more about Hill's Nine Criteria of Causation, visit [here](https://statisticsbyjim.com/basics/causation/).

 ## The Pyschology of Changing Minds
 ### The Propagation of Misinformation